pepper-craft/geo-calculation-toolkit-api-docs/detail/intersection-between-two-circular-areas.md

 ![intersection-between-two-circular-areas](./img/intersection-between-two-circular-areas.png)

-This image shows how the API checks whether two circular areas intersect based on their center coordinates and radii.
+This image illustrates how the API checks for intersection between two circular regions.

-- Circle A and Circle B each have their own center coordinate and radius, and are shown overlapping.
+- Two circular areas are represented, each defined by a center coordinate and a radius
+- The areas are labeled A and B, referring to the respective circular zones (not points)
+- The API checks whether the two circles spatially overlap

-The API returns a boolean value indicating whether the two circular areas intersect.
+The API returns a boolean result indicating whether the two circular areas intersect.

 ---